By Steve & Tamami Laser

 Fuel Filler Door – Some cars have the fuel filler door on the left, which makes it easy to use a self-service gas station pump.
 Others, like our Outback, have it on the right.
 That means whenever we pull into a gas station, we have to maneuver close to the pump on the right – and avoid getting too close.
 The fuel door release is located on the floor on the driver’s side.
 If it fails to release the door the first time, we have to walk back to the driver’s side of the car and try again.
 This is a minor inconvenience.

 After one year of ownership and about 8,000 miles of driving, we still give the Subaru Outback a “Thumbs Up.”
 It’s the right size for us, it’s been very reliable, we like the EyeSight system and AWD.
 We’re willing to live with the minor issues as noted.
 We’ve owned more than 30 vehicles over the years and have discovered that there is no perfect car.
 Yet the Subaru Outback comes pretty close.
 All we need is a bit more power (perhaps a turbo-4 for the U.S. market?) and a front headrest redesign.
 And as long as we’re at it, a larger center display screen would be nice, too, along with some extra features like Apple CarPlay®.

 We have another 24 months to go on our lease.
 So it’s time to load up our gear and head out on the road.
 Thanks for joining us and we’ll see you next time.

-The 2016 Outback test-car lease in this story is funded by the editorial staff of CarNichiWa.com
+The 2016 Outback test car in this story is privately leased by the editorial staff of CarNichiWa.com

 Story, photos and video © 2017 CarNichiWa.com